StarfireHunter/RedditVoteBot/README.md

 # RedditVoteBot

-RedditVoteBot is a Python script that can be used to automatically upvote or downvote all Submissions made by a specific Reddit user.
+RedditVoteBot is a Python script that was used to automatically upvote or downvote all Submissions made by a specific Reddit user.

+> **Note:** Due to the API changes detailed in the warning above, the setup instructions below are preserved strictly for historical reference.

 ## Prerequisites